cluelessjoe/kotlin-playground/README.md

 # Kotlin playground

-This is repo is done to test features of the Kotlin language and some spooky ideas in it.
+This repo is done to test features of the Kotlin language and some spooky ideas in it.

-As such there is the kotlinlang package, whose sub packages test Kotlin.
+As such there is:
+- the kotlinlang package, whose sub packages test Kotlin,

-And the feature package, which test spooky ideas.
+- the feature package, which test spooky ideas.

-And for sure each exploration has associated unit tests to validate it :)
+And for sure each exploration has associated unit tests :)

 ## Kotlin lang